ilyak93/GAIN-pytorch/README.md

 --input_dir: where the data is dislocated with 'traning' and 'validation' folders.<br/>
 --output_dir: where the tb output and checkpoints folder will be dislocated.<br/>
  --checkpoint_name: according to 'which output_dir/checkpoints/checkpoint_name+date+time' will be created
+ --cl_weight: weight of classification loss
+--am_weight: weight of attention-mining loss
+--ex_weight: weight of extra-supervision loss
+--am_on_all: train the attention-mining loss on the positives images only or on all the images.

  For debug you can put all the files into your IDE in a new project and run this script defining the arguments<br/>
  or run directly the main script will all the arguments embedded and changing them manually and not as arguments to main.<br/>